-- (1) "Audit Fees" include the aggregate professional fees paid to the external auditors for the audit of the annual financial statements and other annual regulatory audits and filings. - (2) "Audit Related Fees" includes the aggregate fees paid to the external auditors for services related to the audit services, including reviewing quarterly financial statements and management's discussion thereon and conferring with the Board and Audit and Finance Committees regarding financial reporting and accounting standards. - (3) "Tax Fees" include the aggregate fees paid to external auditors for tax compliance, tax advice, tax planning and advisory services, including timely preparation of tax returns. - (4) "Other Fees" include fees other than "Audit fees", "Audit related fees" and "Tax fees" above, which include CPAB and due diligence fees.
+- (1) "Audit Fees" include the aggregate professional fees paid to the external auditors for the audit of the annual financial statements, management's discussion and analysis and other annual regulatory audits and filings. - (2) "Audit Related Fees" includes the aggregate fees paid to the external auditors for services related to the audit services, including reviewing quarterly financial statements and management's discussion and analysis thereon and conferring with the Audit Committee regarding financial reporting and accounting standards. - (3) "Tax Fees" include the aggregate fees paid to external auditors for tax compliance, tax advice, tax planning and advisory services, including timely preparation of tax returns. - (4) "Other Fees" include fees other than "Audit fees", "Audit related fees" and "Tax fees" above, which include Canadian Public Accountability Board fees and due diligence fees.